The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 It's an old sandbag routine.

-Uh now, everybody in Pennsylvania is trying to figure out if the rush effect, Operation Chaos, has caused crossovers or simply the attractiveness of the Democrat candidates is responsible here.
+Now, everybody in Pennsylvania is trying to figure out if the rush effect, Operation Chaos, has caused crossovers or simply the attractiveness of the Democrat candidates is responsible here.

-Um sorry, drive-by's, but it's not the candidates.
+Sorry, drive-bys, but it's not the candidates.

 I think it's TV.

-Uh inside story attorney Christine Flowers and an unidentified female host have this exchange about me, the commanding officer, Operation Chaos.
+Inside story attorney Christine Flowers and an unidentified female host have this exchange about me, the commanding officer, Operation Chaos.

 You know, there are two things.

-One, the rush effect, which people are saying uh may or may not actually have a Rush Limbaugh saying, okay, Republicans, go to the Democrats, have a voice, have an effect on the Democratic primary.
+They're saying, okay, Republicans, go to the Democrats, have a voice, have an effect on the Democratic primary.

-You have a female candidate, the first legitimate female presidential candidate, the first legitimate African American candidate.
+You have a female candidate, the first legitimate female presidential candidate, the first legitimate African-American candidate.

-Maybe it's not that they're so attracted to the the fundamental principles of the party, but they're actually theory of characters.
+Maybe it's not that they're so attracted to the fundamental principles of the party, but they're actually theory of characters.

 Attracted to the characters.